RISHABH1270/Currency_Converter/README.md

-## Currency_Converter
-The Currency Converter program in C++ is crafted to swiftly convert an input amount of money into six of the world's most prominent currencies, utilizing conversion rates.
+## The Currency Converter program in C++ is crafted to swiftly convert an input amount of money into six of the world's most prominent currencies, utilizing conversion rates.